 The members of the Leadership Team hired by the Long Valley Charter School Board of Directors are provided with an applicable job description and a contract approved by the LVCS Board of Directors.
-The Leadership Team is comprised of at least one Executive Director/Superintendent and administrators whose knowledge and skills will collaboratively assure the implementation of the established direction and outcomes of the Charter School program in order to achieve the Charter School's goals and objectives and to further the Charter School's philosophy.
+The Leadership Team is comprised of at least one Executive Director/Superintendent, who shall also serve as the Chief Executive Officer and administrators whose knowledge and skills will collaboratively assure the implementation of the established direction and outcomes of the Charter School program in order to achieve the Charter School's goals and objectives and to further the Charter School's philosophy.